vladdg-dev/netflix-clone/README.md

 - **React SWR Data Fetching**: Utilize SWR for efficient data fetching, ensuring real-time updates.
 - **Zustand State Management**: Manage application state with Zustand for a streamlined development experience.

-## Deployment 🚀

-This project is live on Vercel, providing you with a real-time experience.
-Visit the **[Live Demo](https://netflix-clone-vladdg.vercel.app/)** to explore the application.

-## How to Run Locally 🏠

-Follow these steps to run the project on your local machine:

-1. Clone the repository.
-2. Install dependencies using `npm install`.
-3. Set up your environment variables.
-4. Run the development server with `npm run dev`.

 ## Feedback and Support 🤝

 Your feedback is crucial!
 If you have any questions, suggestions, or issues, please feel free to reach out.
 I'm dedicated to continuous improvement and would love to hear your thoughts.

-Thank you for exploring my Netflix Clone project.
-Happy coding! 🎉🍿
+Thank you for exploring my Netflix Clone project. 🎉🍿